alan-turing-institute/KnowledgeFlows/report/report.md

 |-------------------------|-------------------------|--------------------------|-------------|

-The five transitions with top **SR** average weights observed in both periods of interest are shown in Tables 5 and 6.
+The five transitions with top $SR_{sym}$  weights observed in both periods of interest are shown in Tables 5 and 6.
 As seen in these tables, the highest weighted transitions have a low count of entries, most of them around the 10 counts limit.
 This is no surprise,
 as the ASHE dataset represents only 1% of the total employee jobs in the HMRC PAYE records, the resulting transition samples are low in the